 CopswivesTM go through a flood of emotions unknown to other wives.
 We deal with a lot of issues unique to the career which our husbands have chosen.

-If you need a place to open up and share your feelings, visit http://groups.yahoo.com/group/copswives/ and subscribe to an e-mail group intended to lend support to wives of cops.
+If you need a place to open up and share your feelings, and subscribe to a group intended to lend support to wives of cops.
 List members can discuss issues unique to being married to a police officer.
 We can share fears, moments of pride, job opportunities within various departments, and more!
 Subscriptions to this e-mail group must be approved by the moderator.
-This is to safeguard list members from abuse from "outsiders."
+This is to safeguard list members from abuse from “outsiders.”

-Officer Bryan Delk after back surgery, had to leave the pd after 16 years, was driving for Fed Ex, and got killed in a tragic car accident BryanDelk.com
+Laurie Delk, married to Bryan Delk became an officer in 1993, for 16 years, she took over this group shortly after Rebecca creating it to help her, and eventually Rebecca’s husband left this line of work, so Laurie became owner.
+Bryan, after back surgery went bad, had to leave the pd after 16 years, was driving for Fed Ex, and got killed in a tragic car accident in 2013.
+BryanDelk.com